Django shortcut functions¶

 raise Http404("No MyModel matches the given query.")

-The most common use case is to pass a Model
+The most common use case is to pass a Model, as

 shown above.
 However, you can also pass a